Polymyositis Clinical Presentation

 • Cardiac involvement may cause symptoms of pericarditis or cardiomyopathy

-• Characteristic rash of face, trunk, and hands seen in dermatomyositis only
+• Characteristic rash on face, trunk, and hands seen in dermatomyositis only

 Patients with polymyositis usually present with symmetrical, proximal muscle weakness in the upper and lower extremities.
 Weakness of neck flexors also occurs.
-Patients with polymyositis may report muscle pain and tenderness, which may be confused with symptoms of polymyalgia rheumatica.
+Patients with polymyositis may occasionally report muscle pain and tenderness, which may be confused with symptoms of polymyalgia rheumatica.
 The disease may exist for several months before the patient seeks medical advice, and all of the muscles of the thighs, trunk, shoulders, hips, and upper arms are usually involved.
-Muscle weakness may fluctuate from week to week or from month to month.
+Muscle weakness may fluctuate on different days and at different times.

 Fine motor movements that depend on the strength of distal muscles, such as buttoning a shirt, sewing, knitting, or writing, are affected only late in the disease.